 Be brave.
 Keep learning super short.
 Keep it coming in varied formats over a prolonged time period.
 Blow up the forgetting curve.

 6) Design for different learning styles

 The theory behind Honey and Mumford’s adult learning styles is very well intentioned.
 Are you an Activist, Reflector, Theorist or Pragmatist?
-By identifying this you will recognize your preferred learning style and the weaknesses you need to build on.
+By identifying this you will recognise your preferred learning style and the weaknesses you need to build on.
 The theory recognised that you shouldn’t learn in one style alone and should develop your ability to learn in other styles but helped trainers to consider a range of learning opportunities and make the process more enjoyable and effective for their audiences.

-As learning guru Donald Clark summarizes in this post, the issue is that there is little scientific evidence to back the theory up.
+As learning guru Donald Clark summarises in this post, the issue is that there is little scientific evidence to back the theory up.
 For me, it is far better to consider the individual needs of your audience – the precise knowledge and skills they need for their job role and their cultural, physical and technical environment – and tailor accordingly.

-A discussion about optimizing learning for differing audience needs is one for another blog post, but it is something we’ve been doing at Kineo for over fifteen years.
+A discussion about optimising learning for differing audience needs is one for another blog post, but it is something we’ve been doing at Kineo for over fifteen years.
 If we can support you with any of your learning and development needs, please don’t hesitate to get in touch.

 Want to get more blogs like these?
 Sign up for our newsletter.

 Why deliver your learning via an LMS?
 We explore five things you’ll get out of an effective learning management systemREAD MORE

 Elearning examples from Kineo that span multiple industries